Samsaram (1950 film): Plot

 Raghu is a government clerk who lives with his wife Manjula and two children.
 Raghu's mother Venkamma, sister Kamakshi, and brother-in-law Tata Rao depend on him.
-Very soft-natured Manjula suffers in the hands of shrewd Venkamma.
-Venu, the younger brother of Raghu stays back in the village.
+Very soft-natured Manjula suffers at the hands of a shrewd Venkamma.
+Venu, the younger brother of Raghu, stays back in the village.
 He is an honest, straightforward gentleman.
-Once Venu gets acquainted with Kamala and halts a night at his residence because her vehicle is in trouble.
+Once Venu gets acquainted with Kamala and stays overnight at their residence because of vehicle trouble.

 Kamala's father Sundara Rao is a rich man in Vijayawada.
 She invites Venu to come to her house.
 Venu, when he goes to Vijayawada, observes how his sister-in-law is being harassed by his mother and sister.
 Venu and Kamala start loving each other.
 Venu gets a job with the help of her father.

 On the other hand, Raghu is struggling hard to maintain the house.
 Moreover, Manjula joins for delivery in the hospital.
 Venu sends money after selling the property but Venkamma doesn't give that to Raghu.
 Raghu sells Manjula's wedding chain which also is snatched by Venkamma.
 Raghu loses his job and in frustration, he leaves the house.
 Venkamma and Kamakshi blame Manjula.
 Kamala informs Venu then he forcibly takes money from his mother and clears the debts.
 Venkamma tells Kamala that there is an affair between Venu and Manjula, which Kamala believes.

 Manjula also leaves the house with the children writing a letter that Venu is like her brother, then Kamala realizes and asks for pardon from Venu.
 Manjula reaches Coimbatore.
 Sundara Rao asks Venu to marry Kamala, but he says he will marry only after getting back his brother and sister-in-law.
 Raghu also reaches Coimbatore.

 Meanwhile, Venu meets Thatha Rao, his sister's husband, and tells him that the only way to change his wife is through harsh behavior.
 Thatha Rao whips Kamakshi and Venkamma and makes them silent.
 Meanwhile, Sundara Rao purchases a mill at Coimbatore, and Venu and Kamala also shift there.
 The mill manager Ramesh has an evil eye on Kamala.
 Manjula sends her elder son Gopi to work in the mill.

 Once Gopi meets Raghu, who is almost mad.
 Gopi forces him to work in the mill.
 Raghu becomes sick and Gopi brings him home when Manjula recognizes Raghu.
 Manjula goes to Sundara Rao to ask for some amount for Raghu's medicines; when he refuses, she beats him and steals money.
 At the same time, Kamala and Ramesh reach there, where they see Venu and suspect him.
 Ramesh calls for the police and Venu gets arrested.
 The rest of the story is about how Venu proves his innocence, finds his brother and family, and reunites with them.